-Integrating with ServiceDesk Plus
+Integrating with ServiceDesk Plus On-Premise

-If you have ServiceDesk Plus installed in your network, you can automatically log trouble tickets from OpManager for specific network faults.
+If you have ServiceDesk Plus On-Premise installed in your network, you can automatically log trouble tickets from OpManager for specific network faults.
 So, besides the provision to email, sms, or notify fault in other forms, you can also track the faults by logging trouble tickets to ServiceDesk Plus.
 This helps in issue tracking.

 For logging the trouble ticket to ServiceDesk Plus correctly, you need to ensure the following:

-1. OpManager must 'know' where ServiceDesk Plus is running to log the ticket.
-To configure the ServiceDesk Plus settings details, follow the steps given below
+OpManager must know where ServiceDesk Plus is running to log the ticket.
+To configure the ServiceDesk Plus settings details, go to Settings → General Settings → Third Party Integrations → ServiceDesk Plus and follow the steps given below.

 - Product type: Select the product type (ServiceDesk Plus or ServiceDesk Plus-MSP) with which you are trying to integrate OpManager.